Pete Townshend: Sexuality

 In a 1989 interview with radio host Timothy White, Townshend apparently acknowledged his bisexuality, referencing the song "Rough Boys" on his 1980 studio album Empty Glass.
 He called the song a "coming out, an acknowledgment of the fact that I'd had a gay life, and that I understood what gay sex was about."
 In a 1994 interview for Playboy, he said, "I did an interview about it, saying that 'Rough Boys' was about being gay, and in the interview I also talked about my 'gay life', which—I meant—was actually about the friends I've had who are gay.
-So the interviewer kind of dotted the t's and crossed the i's and assumed that this was a coming out, which it wasn't at all."
+So the interviewer kind of dotted the Ts and crossed the Is and assumed that this was a coming out, which it wasn't at all."
 Townshend later wrote in his 2012 autobiography Who I Am that he is "probably bisexual".
 Townshend also stated in this biography that he once felt sexually attracted to the Rolling Stones' lead vocalist, Mick Jagger.